OCamlPro/gnucobol-contrib/samples/altkey/readme.txt

  'suppress when spaces' clause.
 As an exercise, comment out the clause and see the difference when the program is run again.

-    To compile and run under GNU Cobol on Linux.
+    To compile and run under GNU Cobol on Linux/Cygwin/MSYS:

 cobc -x altkey.cob
 ./altkey

+    To compile and run under GNU Cobol on MS Windows:

+cobc -x altkey.cob
+.\altkey.exe

     If "suppress when space" is not supported, use the file i/o rewrite and compile it again.
 Or run the program without it.